fedhere/FASTlab/AccessibleVisualContent.md

 # Make sure that your slides are readable to dyslexic and vision impaired members of the audience, and overall clear and accessible

 Follow [these recommandations](https://www.ifla.org/files/assets/hq/officers/documents/wbu-visual-presentations-guidelines-summary.pdf) from the World Blind Union about fonts, font size, color, brightness, and contrast choices.
 Follow [these recommandation about graphic design](https://www.presentationzen.com/chapter6_spread.pdf)

+See more recommandations about visualizations in [these lecture slides](https://slides.com/federicabianco/dsps2019_vii)